By train the journey from Uttaradit to Bangkok is scheduled to take from 5 to 8 hours depending upon which train you take.

 Ticket Prices from Uttaradit to Bangkok

-Train tickets purchased online for the journey from Uttaradit to Bangkok are 30 THB to 148 THB more expensive than tickets purchased from a train station in Thailand.
+Train tickets purchased online for the journey from Uttaradit to Bangkok are 55 to 100 THB more expensive than the same tickets purchased from a train station in Thailand.

 The advantage of paying more to book online is that you guarantee the seat type of choice on the train which is most convenient for you.